JAbinSin/Idle-Project/README.md

 - Open the terminal in the Directory of the local `Idle-Project`
 - Run the following command in the terminal `g++ main.cpp videos.cpp customers.cpp customer-rent.cpp -o main.exe`

-You can now run the program with the name as `main.exe`
+You can now run the program with the name `main.exe`

 ---
 Default Value of the `.txt` files: